WelcometoMyGarden/welcometomygarden/docs/full-access.md

 ### Backend

-Your `.runtimeconfig.json` within the `api` directory will need:
+We use Firebase Functions v2 with parameterized environment configuration.

+You will need several environment files for the backend in the `api` directory: `.env.local` (for local emulator testing), `.env.staging` (for the wtmg-dev/staging Firebase project) and `.env.prod` (for the wtmg-production/prod Firebase project).

-- `frontend.url`: the "callback URL" endpoint, typically where your frontend dev server is running (`http://localhost:5173`) if you're developing locally.
+- `FRONTEND_URL`: the "callback URL" endpoint, typically where your frontend dev server is running (`http://localhost:5173`) if you're developing locally.
 In production, this will be `https://welcometomygarden.org`.

 **For Stripe (subscriptions integration)**

-- `stripe.secret_key` & `stripe.webhook_secret`: backend keys for Stripe.
+- `STRIPE_SECRET_KEY` & `STRIPE_WEBHOOK_SECRET`: backend keys for Stripe.
 Use test keys when developing. - `sendgrid.send_key`: a SendGrid API key, only used to send email.
 We currently use these in both staging and production environments, so that we can reuse created Dynamic Templates. **This might result in hard-to-test scenarios regarding unsubscribe group emails** (production SendGrid groups will not affect the staging contacts)

 **For SendGrid (email sending & contact syncing)**

-- `sendgrid.send_key`: a SendGrid API key with permission to send mail.
+- `SENDGRID_SEND_KEY`: a SendGrid API key with permission to send mail.
 When added, it is used to send mail.
 Make sure the dynamic templates referenced in the codebase (mainly: `mail.js`) exist within the SendGrid workspace.
-- `sendgrid.disable_contacts`: set to `true` if you wish to disable integrations with the Marketing API, for example for local testing of unrelated features.
+- `SENDGRID_DISABLE_CONTACTS`: set to `true` if you wish to disable integrations with the Marketing API, for example for local testing of unrelated features.
-- `sendgrid.marketing_key`: a SendGrid API key only used to perform operations with the SendGrid Marketing API (e.g. syncing contacts).
+- `SENDGRID_MARKETING_KEY`: a SendGrid API key only used to perform operations with the SendGrid Marketing API (e.g. syncing contacts).
 This key differs between the production & staging environments.
-- `sendgrid.field_ids`: a map of SendGrid Custom Field IDs to be used with contact syncing.
+- `SENDGRID_FIELD_IDS_*`: a map of SendGrid Custom Field IDs to be used with contact syncing.
-- `sendgrid.inbound_parse_email`: the email address to which chat response emails should be sent (see [SendGrid Inbound Parse](https://docs.sendgrid.com/ui/account-and-settings/inbound-parse))
+- `SENDGRID_INBOUND_PARSE_EMAIL`: the email address to which chat response emails should be sent (see [SendGrid Inbound Parse](https://docs.sendgrid.com/ui/account-and-settings/inbound-parse))

 **For Supabase (read-only analytics replica)**

-- `supabase.disable_replication`: set to `true` if you wish to disable replication to a Supabase Postgres database, for example, for local testing of unrelated features.
+- `SUPABASE_DISABLE_REPLICATION`: set to `true` if you wish to disable replication to a Supabase Postgres database, for example, for local testing of unrelated features.
-- `supabase.api_url`: the URL including protocol of the Supabase PostgREST API.
+- `SUPABASE_API_URL`: the URL including protocol of the Supabase PostgREST API.
-- `supabase.service_role_key`: the key to authenticate with the API.
+- `SUPABASE_SERVICE_ROLE_KEY`: the key to authenticate with the API.

+**For the Discourse Connect SSO integration**

+Note that these should have empty values in the staging config, since we do not have a publicly hosted staging Discourse environment.
+Locally, you can use these variables to connect to a local Discourse server, see [the docs](./discourse.md).

+- `DISCOURSE_HOST`
+- `DISCOURSE_API_KEY`
+- `DISCOURSE_CONNECT_SECRET`

 ## Static image assets